CADLabs/ethereum-economic-model/README.md

 3. Customize the experiment for your specific analysis (see the [experiments/notebooks/README.ipynb](experiments/notebooks/0_README.ipynb) notebook as a guide).
 4. Execute your experiment, post-process and analyze the results, and create Plotly charts!

+## Model Extension Rodamap
+(TODO: Here we should link to the document Roger did, correct?
+The below content can be delete then)

+The following is a non-exhaustive list of possible model extensions and future features:
+* Implement the ability to simulate an inactivity leak scenario
+* Implement a dynamic EIP1559 basefee with a feedback loop based on blockspace demand / network congestion
+* Backtest the model against historical data such as the ETH price, ETH staked to determine expected historical yields
+* Extend the model to cover future Ethereum upgrade stages after merge, such as sharding
+* Apply Hoban/Borgers security (cost of attack) and required rate of return (RSAVY) analysis to simulation results
+* ...

 ## Tests

 We use Pytest to test the `model` module code, as well as the notebooks.